Tonsser, the social app for youth soccer players, partners with Nike and raises new funding

 This is seeing top youth players, including from PSG, Lyon, and Dortmund, and “freestylers and local heroes” create video content, such as how to take a free kick, to inspire other young soccer players in Europe.

-Related to this, Tonsser has signed on Nike to be the first brand to get access to the platform with its own channel, where the company is posting what Holm calls “edutainment,” including drills with from players in Barcelona’s La Masia academy.
+Related to this, Tonsser has signed on Nike to be the first brand to get access to the platform with its own channel, where the company is posting what Holm calls “edutainment,” including drills from players in Barcelona’s La Masia academy.
 This also points towards the makings of a revenue model for the free to access social app.

 “Next is opening [the platform up] to top clubs to show drills and practice from their academies.
 [We are] currently in talks with international top clubs from England, Germany, Holland and Denmark,” adds Holm.